Biden to pause oil and gas leases, cut subsidies in climate action

 John Hess, CEO of energy company Hess Corp, said the Biden administration must keep in mind the impacts of its climate change agenda on jobs and energy security.

-“They have to realize that oil and gas are a strategic engine for the U.S. economy. ... oil and gas play a key role in the economy’s recovery,” Hess told Wall Street analysts.
+“They have to realize that oil and gas are a strategic engine for the U.S. economy,” Hess told Wall Street analysts.

 Abraxas Petroleum CEO Bob Watson separately told Reuters, “In my many years in this business, this is the worst downturn I have lived through, and this is not going to help a recovery.
 There’s still going to be demand for oil and gas for my lifetime, anyway, and I’m just worried about the impact it will have on the broader economy.”